innovatrics/sf-helm/README.md

 * <https://github.com/innovatrics/smartface>

 ## Breaking changes

+### [v0.5.0]
+- MinIO subchart is enabled and used by default.
+To keep using S3 bucket managed outside of this helm chart please set the `minio.enabled` value to `false` and provide configuration details via `configurations.s3`

 ### [v0.4.0]
 - Changed default behavior for creating S3 configuration.
 If you like to continue managing the previously created S3 config map please use the `configurations.s3.existingConfigMapName` field.
 Otherwise the ConfigMap will be managed by the helm chart using the values provided in `configurations.s3`